-Within the students' weekly PE lesson, they are given the option of what activity they would like to participate in during that term.
-The options will always include a variety of activities such as competitive team sports and recreational activities, alongside a mixture of high and low impact classes.
+Within the students' weekly PE lessons, they are given the options of the activity in which they would like to participate.
+The choice will always include a variety of competitive team sports and more recreational pursuits, alongside a mixture of high and low impact classes.